-Total Degree Requirements 60 credits Total Degree Cost 80 minimum billable contact hours
+Total Degree Requirements Total Degree Cost 80 mi

 ^{} MATH 119 (Elementary Technical Mathematics) and MATH 124 (Technical Mathematics II) are required for students whose goal is to complete the associate of applied science degree and seek employment.
 MATH 157 (College Algebra) and MATH 159 (Trigonometry and Analytical Geometry) are recommended for students interested in transferring to a four-year institution.
 Other MATH courses may be selected for transfer depending on the student's choice of transfer institution.
 Students interested in transfer are encouraged to seek the assistance of a faculty advisor or admissions counselor.